DiogoDeAndrade/ZeroHourGameJam/README.md

 ## Code

+- [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes.git) by Denis Rizov available through the [MIT] license:
-- Some code was adapted/refactored from [Okapi Kit], licensed under the [MIT] license.
+- Some code was adapted/refactored from [Okapi Kit](https://github.com/VideojogosLusofona/OkapiKit), licensed under the [MIT] license.
-- Some code was adapted/refactored from [Unity Common], licensed under the [MIT] license.
+- Some code was adapted/refactored from [Unity Common](https://github.com/DiogoDeAndrade/UnityCommon), licensed under the [MIT] license.
 - All remaining game source code by Diogo de Andrade is licensed under the [MIT] license.

 ## Metadata